Skip to content

 We often confuse holding onto feelings with honoring them.
 Yet, meaning doesn’t depend on weight or permanence.
 Emotional agility starts with knowing when to hold on and when to release.

-2. Believing in Fixed Narratives
+2. Believing in fixed narratives

 Traditional Approach: Life’s storylines were assumed to be neat and conclusive.
 You sought closure, tied up loose ends, and moved on.